Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 Hewlett-Packard Alumni Association Membership and Posting Agreement Questions or comments to: firstname.lastname@example.org

 Terms of service.
 Posts are traceable and archived.
 Posts are the responsibility of the authors.
 By joining, you agree to accept the terms of the HPAA Membership and Posting Agreement.
 The Hewlett-Packard Alumni Association is an independent volunteer organization operated by former employees.
-Not officially endorsed or supported.
+Not endorsed or supported by the company.

 Advertising.
 Advertising is included by Yahoo as part of providing this service at no charge.
 The HPAA has no control over the advertising inserted by Yahoo – and receives no revenue from it.
 The HPAA does not endorse products or services.